Healthy Mac & Cheese Recipe

-I’m sure many of you already know that I don’t believe it is necessary to deprive ourselves of the foods we love.
-You can enjoy your favourite foods and still live a healthy lifestyle.
-One way to enjoy a balanced and nourishing diet is to make healthier versions of your favourite comfort meals.
-That’s where this amazing recipe for mac and cheese with spinach comes in!
+However, I don’t believe it is necessary to deprive ourselves of the foods we love.
+You can still enjoy them — one option is to make more nutritious versions of your favourite meals.
+Try this recipe for a healthy version of mac and cheese, it’s SO good!

-This healthier mac and cheese recipe includes baby spinach, to add some goodness such as essential minerals to your plate.
-You’ll still enjoy the creamy taste of macaroni and cheese, only this way you can sneak some extra vegetables in.
+This mac and cheese recipe includes baby spinach and cauliflower, which adds some essential minerals to your plate.
+You’ll still enjoy the creamy taste of macaroni and cheese — with a serve of vegetables too!

 Prep time: 10 mins